AnthonyvW/FieldWeave/README.md

 ### Adding Support for New Cameras

-Users are encouraged to contribute new camera interfaces by implementing the Forge camera interface and submitting them as pull requests.
+Users are encouraged to contribute new camera interfaces by implementing the FieldWeave camera interface and submitting them as pull requests.

 If your camera is not currently supported or you would like to contribute an interfaces, please open an issue or submit a pull request.